Exact diagonalization solver: scipy/sparse

 Standard output¶

-The standard output of the solver is saved in a file stdout.log in directory work/imp_shell0_ite1, where shell0 and ite1 stands for the 0-th shell and the 1-st iteration.
+The standard output of the solver is saved in a file stdout.log in directory work/imp_shell0_ite1, where shell0 and ite1 stand for the 0-th shell and the 1-st iteration, respectively.

 Some relevant output are explained below.